Manishka11/SonicShield/README.md

 - Can be extended to real-time streaming and edge devices
 - Hosted on Hugging Face Deployment for global access and scalability
 - Designed with MLOps-readiness in mind (supports future containerization and CI/CD pipelines)
-  - Based on transformer architecture trained on real-world urban and environmental audio

 ---